josephyhu/Build-a-Personal-Learning-Journal/README.md

 3rd Treehouse PHP Techdegree project.

 ## Recent Changes
-* ~Changed the background color from white to black.~
-* ~Changed the background color again from black to midnight blue.~
 * Added dark background/light background option.
+* Changed the background color to midnight blue for the dark background.
-* Changed all text and link colors to white.
+* Changed all text and link colors to white for the dark background.
 * Changed all visited link colors to dark gray.
 * Added the title attribute of 'Home' to the home page button (the button on the top left).
 * Set the opacity to .5 for all links and buttons on hover.